Driskill Hotel: Architecture and design

 The Driskill is composed of two interconnected buildings; the original four-story Romanesque Revival building constructed in 1886, and a 13-story annex constructed in 1930.

-The original building, designed by local Austin architect Jasper N. Preston, was constructed with over six million pressed bricks and white limestone accents.
+The original building, designed by local Austin architects J. N. Preston & Son, was constructed with over six million pressed bricks and white limestone accents.
 The building contains two porticos on the southern and eastern facades, which contain large Richardsonian-style arches that were reputed to be the largest in Texas.
 The facade contains three limestone busts of Driskill and his sons; J.W.
-“Bud” Driskill facing Brazos Street, A. W. “Tobe” Driskill facing an alley on the west side, and Jesse Driskill facing Sixth Street, whose bust is surrounded by decorative carvings including longhorns on the gable ends.
+"Bud" Driskill facing Brazos Street, A. W. "Tobe" Driskill facing an alley on the west side, and Jesse Driskill facing Sixth Street, whose bust is surrounded by decorative carvings including longhorns on the gable ends.

 The hotel opened with 60 rooms including 12 corner rooms with attached baths, a rare feature in hotels of the region at the time.
 At the center of the hotel was a four-story open rotunda capped by a domed skylight, which functioned as a flue to suck up the hot air and cool the building; the skylight was removed when air conditioning was installed on the roof in 1950.
 The building was designed for separate entrances for men and women.
 Two entrances, one on Sixth Street and another facing the alleyway on the west side the building, were reserved for men and were flanked by a saloon, billiard room, cigar shop, a newsstand and a barbershop featuring baths.
 The women's entrance on Brazos Street allowed female guests to proceed directly to their rooms, thereby avoiding the cigar smoke and rough talk of the cattlemen in the lobby.
 The second floor contained the main dining room and ballroom, separate parlors for men and women, a children's dining room, and bridal suites.
 Other embellishments included an electric bell system, marble bureaus, steam heating, and gas lighting.

 The 13-story annex, designed by the El Paso architecture firm Trost & Trost, opened in 1930.
 The 180-room annex contains a bungalow penthouse that is only accessible from the building's roof.
 The bungalow contains two bedrooms with private baths, a living room, and a full kitchen.
 The bungalow was originally used as a private residence by superintendents of the Southern Pacific Railroad, but was later rented to high-profile guests including Jack Dempsey, Bob Hope, and President Lyndon Johnson.
 In 1979, the hotel manager restored the bungalow to use as his private residence.